joemasilotti/joemasilotti/README.md

 💻 Here are a few things I'm working on:

 * [Hotwire Native for iOS](https://github.com/hotwired/hotwire-native-ios) - I'm a maintainer of the Hotwire Native library for iOS.
-* [Brige Components](https://github.com/joemasilotti/bridge-components) - A collection of bridge components for Hotwire Native apps.
+* [Bridge Components](https://github.com/joemasilotti/bridge-components) - A collection of bridge components for Hotwire Native apps.
 * [Jumpstart Pro iOS](https://jumpstartrails.com/ios) - A template to turn your Rails app into an iOS app, powered by Hotwire Native.
 * [Daily Log](https://github.com/joemasilotti/daily-log) - An open source Hotwire Native app to track daily exercise, medication, food, and water.